appvia/security-profiles-operator-demo/README.md

-# How to use the new [Security Policy Operator](https://github.com/kubernetes-sigs/security-profiles-operator)
+# How to use the new [Security Profiles Operator](https://github.com/kubernetes-sigs/security-profiles-operator)

-This is a demo on how to use the [Security Policy Operator](https://github.com/kubernetes-sigs/security-profiles-operator) to
+This is a demo on how to use the [Security Profiles Operator](https://github.com/kubernetes-sigs/security-profiles-operator) to

   1. [Bootstrap](#bootstrap)
   1. [Record Syscalls](#record-syscalls)